PreethiRTUB/Orchestrate-webserver/README.md

 ### Execution Steps
 1. Execute the below command to deploy the webserver and access api in one command

+Actions Performed by run.sh
+- Starts the minikube
+- Enables the ingree addon
+- Set the eval to docker env context
+- Build the image
+- Apply the kubernetes manifests
+- Query the endpoint and display the result

 ```
 $ bash run.sh
 or